 Effective January 1, 2002, the status of the employees of the Advisor changed such that they became employees of the Company.
-Accordingly, the unvested options outstanding at January 1, 2002 were treated as newly granted options to employees and accounted for under the APB 25, with the difference between the market value of the Common Stock and option price expensed over the remaining vesting period of approximately seven months.
-The Company did not incur any expense for stock options granted prior to October 1, 2003 during 2003, as all options had vested during 2002; the Company recorded an expense of \$529,000 related to stock options and related DERs granted during 2003.
+Accordingly, the unvested Options outstanding at January 1, 2002 were treated as newly granted Options to employees and accounted for under the APB 25, with the difference between the market value of the Common Stock and Option price expensed over the remaining vesting period of approximately seven months.
+The Company did not incur any expense for Options granted prior to October 1, 2003 during 2003, as all Options had vested during 2002.
+The Company recorded expenses of \$558,000 and \$529,000 related to Options and related DERs granted during the years ended December 31, 2004 and 2003.

-The Company uses the Black-Scholes valuation model to determine the option expense.
-The following represents the weighted average assumptions made to value options granted on October 1, 2003:
+The Company uses the Black-Scholes valuation model to determine Option expense.
+The following represents the weighted average assumptions used to value the Options granted during the years ended December 31, 2004 and 2003: